gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GitHub-App-integration-gij-self-managed.md

 2. On the Add new integration panel, click **GitHub**.

-3. With version 4.6, the GitHub App integration feature is added to the External service list.
+3. With GIJ version 4.6+ and later, the GitHub App integration feature is added to the External service list.

     ![](/wp-content/uploads/gij-github-integration-external-host-selection-c.png)